DGP-Studio/Snap.Hutao.Docs/docs/en/statements/latest.md

 - **[🎉New]** Added a semi-transparent overlay window in the game [#2506](https://github.com/DGP-Studio/Snap.Hutao/issues/2506)
   - The overlay window will replace the original hotkey prompt in the title bar
   - The overlay window will replace the original injection options in the game launch page
+  - Added a custom shortcut key to control the display and hiding of the overlay window
 - **[🎉New]** Added an injection option to remove the elemental burst camera close-up
 - **[🎉New]** Added an injection option to remove battle damage numbers
 - **[🎉New]** Added an injection option to apply touch input [#2535](https://github.com/DGP-Studio/Snap.Hutao/issues/2535)